Annual Survey of Secondary Distributors of Refined Petroleum Products (SRPP)

 Data sources and methodology

-The target population is comprised of all establishments in Canada engaged in all motor gasoline, diesel fuel, heating fuel and heavy fuel reselling (either retail or wholesale) establishments operating in Canada for at least one day between January and December of a calendar year classified to NAICS 454311, 454319 (excluding firewood dealers) and a portion of establishments coded to NAICS 412110 under the North American Industry Classification System.
+The target population is comprised of all establishments in Canada engaged in all motor gasoline, diesel fuel, propane, heating fuel and heavy fuel reselling (either retail or wholesale) establishments operating in Canada for at least one day between January and December of a calendar year classified to codes 454311 and 454319 (excluding firewood dealers) of the North American Industry Classification System (NAICS) and a portion of establishments coded to code 412110 according to the NAICS.
 The observed population is comprised of those establishments in the target population for which business information is available on Statistics Canada's Business Register and whose revenue exceeds a minimum threshold or cut-off.
 The cut-off excludes from the population all establishments that comprise the bottom 10% of an industry and/or province grouping and is implemented to reduce response burden for small establishments.

-Establishments mainly engaged in the retail or wholesale distribution and sales of crude oil, liquefied petroleum gases (LPG), aviation fuel, asphalt, and lubricating oils and greases are excluded from the target population of this survey.
-Also excluded from this survey are establishments covered by the AEND survey.
+Establishments mainly engaged in the retail or wholesale distribution and sales of crude oil, liquefied petroleum gases, aviation fuel, asphalt, and lubricating oils and greases are excluded from the target population of this survey.
+Also excluded from this survey are establishments covered by the Annual Survey on End-Use of Refined Petroleum Products.

 This survey is a census with a cross-sectional design.